reefab/ResumeMan/README.md

 ### Note on PDF generation

-Wkhtmltopdf doesn't have the best PDF rendering, keep that in mind, sometimes exporting a PDF version from Safari/Chrome might have a better result especially for page breaks.
+Wkhtmltopdf doesn't have the best PDF rendering.
+Manually exporting a PDF version from Safari/Chrome might have a better result especially for page breaks.